N214/cilium-clustermesh-demo/README.md

 # Cilium clustermsh demo

 ## Kind setup
-Create two kind cluster on the VM using kind.
-Cluster 1 will have nginx as ingress on the control plane node.
+Create two kind cluster using kind.
+Cluster 1 will have a ingress on the control plane node.

 The cluster can limit `podSubnet` and `serviceSubnet` using the configuration file.
 To connect both clusters using cilium, the pods and services ips should not conflict.
 Note: Cilium can also manage pod IPs from the helm charts using `clusterPoolIPv4PodCIDRList` but we prefer to set it up from the beginning.